 Responsibility of Students Receiving VA Education Benefits

 Students must be pursuing a degree in a specific program to be eligible for benefits.
 Admission procedures for veterans and other eligible persons are the same as for all students.
-Students must submit their STudent Academic Requirements (STAR) Degree Audit Report to Military and Veterans Programs prior to certification.
-For continued certification, students must submit a Concise Student Schedule to the MVP office every semester.
+Students must submit their Student Academic Requirements (STAR) Degree Audit Report to Military and Veterans Programs prior to certification.
+For continued certification, students must submit a Concise Student Schedule and STAR Degree Audit to the MVP office every semester.

-Veterans must notify the MVP office when any of the following occurs:
+Students using VA Education Benefits must notify MVP when any of the following occurs:

 - Dropping or adding course(s)